 Soon those on Pitcairn realized this island was no paradise — open sexuality simply provoked mutual jealousy and rage.
 The Ti plant was distilled into liquor, and there was rampant drunkenness.
-After four years, all of the Polynesian men and half of the English including Fletcher Christian had been murdered.
+After four years, all of the Polynesian men and half of the English, including Fletcher Christian, had been murdered.
 And after a few years only two Englishmen Edward Young and Alexander Smith remained with ten women and the children.

 Now here’s the part that the movie left out.
 While looking through the items saved from the ship, Smith located a Bible and the Book of Common Prayer.
-These were the only printed books on the Island, and these became the source of wisdom and the very tools for learning English.
-Alexander Smith did not read, but Edward Young taught him to read, before he died in 1801.
+These were the only printed books on the Island, and these became the source of wisdom and the right tools for learning English.
+Alexander Smith did not read, but Edward Young taught him to read before he died in 1801.

 “Suffer me not O Lord to waste this day in sin or folly.
 But let me worship thee with much delight.
 Teach me to know more thee and to serve thee better than ever I have done before that I may be fitter to dwell in heaven, where thy worship and service are everlasting.
 Amen.”

 By 1808 an American ship, the Topaz, discovered Pitcairn Island and its crew were surprised to find a community of 35 English-speaking Christians.